ImperialCollegeLondon/pyrealm/docs/source/development/profiling_and_benchmarking.md

 ## Running code profiling

 We use the [pytest-profiling](https://pypi.org/project/pytest-profiling/) plugin to run a set of profiling tests and generate profiling data.
-These tests are located `tests/profiling` and consist of a small set of high-level scripts that are intended to use a large proportion of the `pyrealm` codebase with reasonably large inputs.
+These tests are located in `tests/profiling` and consist of a small set of high-level scripts that are intended to use a large proportion of the `pyrealm` codebase with reasonably large inputs.